Sam Cane

-Samuel Jordan Cane (born 13 January 1992) is a New Zealand rugby union player who plays as a flanker for the Japan Rugby League One club Tokyo Sungoliath and the New Zealand national team.
+Samuel Jordan Cane (born 13 January 1992) is a New Zealand rugby union player who plays as a flanker for the Japan Rugby League One club Tokyo Sungoliath.
 He is also the former captain of the New Zealand national team.

 He made his debut for the All Blacks in 2012 and succeeded Kieran Read as the All Blacks captain on 5 May 2020.
 He has represented the Chiefs in Super Rugby, Bay of Plenty in the National Provincial Championship and King Country in the Heartland Championship.

 Early life

 Cane was born on 13 January 1992, to father Malcolm and mother Kathy, in Rotorua.
-Cane's maternal grandfather, Dirk, and four brothers fled the Netherlands and the horrors of Europe for a fresh start in New Zealand.
+Cane's maternal grandfather, Dirk, and four brothers fled the Netherlands and Europe due to the horrors of World War II for a fresh start in New Zealand.
 He grew up in Reporoa, a town halfway between Rotorua and Taupo.
 Cane was a player for Reporoa Rugby Club, with his father coaching him through the junior teams until young Sam made Reporoa College's first XV at age 14.

 Sign and sculpture in Reporoa, where Cane grew up.

 The Bay of Plenty Rugby Union, however, wanted Cane to be closer to them so he switched to Tauranga Boys’ school for his final year in 2009.
 He made NZ Schools along with future All Blacks TJ Perenara, Lima Sopoaga, Charles Piutau, Steven Luatua and Codie Taylor.